 How to Handle Common Dental Emergencies

-Whenever an emergency strikes, you need to stop whatever you’re doing and visit our practice right away.
+Whenever an emergency strikes, you need to stop whatever you’re doing and visit our dental office right away.
 Whether a tooth has been injured or infected, we’ll do everything we can to provide same-day care for emergency patients.
 Here’s what you should do while waiting for your emergency appointment:

 First, you should floss to make sure the area around the tooth is free of debris and food particles.
 A severe toothache that doesn’t go away after a couple of days should be considered an emergency.
 Ibuprofen and other over the counter medications can provide temporary relief from the pain.
 Keep in mind that if a toothache is caused by an infection, root canal therapy from an emergency dentist in Falls Church might be needed.